+It’s December and we’re well into the festive season.
+But I don’t usually enjoy this time of year and I know I’m not alone.
 It can be a tough time for a lot of folks whether you’re estranged from family, coping with financial struggles or dealt with major life changes throughout this year.

 But I’ve found that giving back or contributing to other community projects really help me feel much better through this period.
 Time isn’t free, but it’s the one thing we can give freely.

-I’ve put together a list of projects you can be a part of this festive season, one Grinch to another.
+I’ve put together a list of projects you can be a part of this festive season, from one Grinch to another.

 Cape Town is renowned for having high homelessness rates thanks to an ongoing housing crisis.
 Ladles of Love is a community-run soup kitchen that feeds those who struggle with homelessness, three times a week.
 You don’t need to fill in a form or bring anything but yourself.
 It’s a perfect way to get involved and doing something that really impacts a vulnerable group of people.
 One meal seems like “nothing” but it’s a whole lot when you don’t have anything.
 Check out their official site for more information.